Sabres beat Capitals in OT with Bills' Damar Hamlin on mind

-Tyson Jost also scored in the third period to tie it for the the Sabres, who have caught fire in recent weeks, including a six-game winning streak that ended Sunday.
-During that stretch, they had two games postponed because of the deadly blizzard that killed at least 40 and with hockey one of the furthest things from their minds.
+That added up to some incredible symmetry: Thompson scoring three goals, including the third exactly 3 minutes into 3-on-3 OT, on Jan.
+3. One of the new faces of the Sabres franchise, Thompson now has 30 goals this season.

-Players wore "Love for 3" T-shirts into the arena in honor of Damar Hamlin, the Bills safety who wears that number and who remained hospitalized in Cincinnati after going into cardiac during Buffalo's NFL game Monday night against the Bengals.
-Signs bearing Hamlin's name and the Bills logo lined the glass during warmups, and the Sabres said neither players nor coach Don Granato would speak to reporters Tuesday because they were still processing Hamlin's situation.
+Before Thompson shined against Washington, signs bearing Hamlin’s name and the Bills logo lined the glass during pregame warmups.
+Adams said the idea to wear matching shirts honoring Hamlin came from a conversation among captain Kyle Okposo and others, with players and coaches not speaking to reporters Tuesday because they were still processing the situation.

 The Sabres and Bills share the same owners, Terry and Kim Pegula, and consider themselves part of the same organization.
-Although this was a Buffalo road game, the Capitals paid tribute to Hamlin with a moment of support before the national anthem.
+Although this was a Buffalo road game, the Capitals paid tribute to Hamlin with a moment of support before the national anthem, which Adams said the team and city appreciated.

-When the puck dropped, a matchup of two of hockey's hottest teams tilted slightly in Buffalo's favor.
-Beyond the top line of Jeff Skinner, Thompson and Tuch producing, Ukko-Pekka Luukkonen made 28 saves to hand Washington just its third loss in 14 games.
+“I think what comes through from our players is how much they care about the people in Buffalo,” Adams said.
+"And I think they also feel that there’s a lot of people that are thinking about a lot more important things than a hockey game, but let’s try to go out there and do our best.”

-Luukkonen did become the 167th NHL goaltender Ovechkin has scored on.
-Ovechkin beat Luukkonen twice to reach 28 goals this season and 808 in his career, 96 back of Wayne Gretzky's record.
+Thompson had another strong game with four points to reach 55 this season, third in the NHL scoring race.
+Even after Washington's Alex Ovechkin had two goals, only Connor McDavid has scored more this season than Thompson.

 UP NEXT